 |Week 4||The protocols|

 |Week 10||Sharing session with your cohort|

 Course Structure and Requirements

 You will be graded on participation, timely submission of assignments, and in some cases, scoring an 80% or higher on your work.
-You must attend 7 out of the 9 scheduled Hangout sessions to receive 100% credit for that section.
+You must attend 7 out of the 9 scheduled online meeting sessions to receive 100% credit for that section.
 In order to receive a Certificate of Completion with 50 hours of Continuing Education Units, and receive some USA-NPN gear, you must obtain an 80% for the course, overall.
 Specific details on coursework will be shared when you are approved and enrolled in the course.

 When selecting participants, course coordinators take into account: a submission on file of a needs assessment form and a description of how you intend to use Nature's Notebook.
 We also try to ensure a wide geographic spread and a diversity of organization types (formal, non-formal educators, scientists, researchers).

 If you have questions about the content contact email@example.com.